-Acids and bases can be classified as strong or weak depending on the degree of dissociation in water.
-Strong acids and bases completely dissociate in water, producing stoichiometric amounts of the H+ and OH– ions, respectively.
-On the other hand, weak acids and bases produce the same ions but do not completely dissociate in water.
-The following list provides an easy way of classifying compounds as strong or weak acids and bases.
+Acids and bases can be classified as strong or weak, depending on the degree of dissociation in water.
+Strong acids and bases completely dissociate in water, producing stoichiometric amounts of H+ and OH– ions, respectively.
+Weak acids and bases produce similar ions but do not completely dissociate in water.
+The following list represents an easy classification of compounds into strong or weak acids and bases.

-- Oxoacids in which the number of O atoms equals or exceeds by one the number of ionizable protons, such as HClO.
-HNO2, and H3PO4
+- Oxoacids in which the number of O atoms equals or exceeds the number of ionizable protons by one, such as HClO.
+HNO2, and H3PO4.

 - Carboxylic acids

-- Water-soluble compounds containing O2- or OH– ions are strong bases.
-The cations are usually those of the most active metals:
+Water-soluble compounds containing O2- or OH– ions are strong bases.
+Generally, strong bases include the cations of the most active metals:

-- Many compounds with an electron-rich nitrogen atom are weak bases (none are Arrhenius bases).
-The common structural feature is a N atom with a lone electron pair:
+Many compounds with an electron-rich nitrogen atom are weak bases (none are Arrhenius bases).
+The structure generally contains an N-atom with a lone electron pair:

 - Amines (general formula RNH2, R2NH, or R3N)

-For strong acids and bases, since there is complete dissociation, the [H+] and [OH–] are substituted into the equations for pH and pOH.
-For weak acids and bases, incomplete dissociation is achieved because of the reversible nature of the reaction.
-For example, the dissociation of the weak base ammonia is described by the reaction below.
+Strong acids and bases show complete dissociation, and therefore the [H+] and [OH–] ions are substituted into the equations for pH and pOH.
+Weak acids and bases show incomplete dissociation because of the reversible nature of the reaction.
+For example, the dissociation of the weak base ammonia is described by the reaction below:

-This means that not all of the NH3 molecules convert to the hydroxide ion, so the concentration of the hydroxide cannot be assumed equal to the concentration of the base.
-To get the hydroxide ion concentration, the equilibrium constant for the reaction needs to be accounted for.
-The following equations should be considered in the calculation.
+Thus, not all of the NH3 molecules are converted to the hydroxide ion.
+Therefore, the concentration of the hydroxide cannot be assumed equal to the concentration of the base.
+To obtain the hydroxide ion concentration, the equilibrium constant for the reaction can be calculated.

 Strong acid problem